trottar/lt_analysis/README.md

 ![LT_Analyisis Workflow Part 2](docs/LT_Analysis_Workflow_2.png)
 ![LT_Analyisis Workflow Part 3](docs/LT_Analysis_Workflow_3.png)

-- **Note**: I need to update the above diagram as it is no longer correct!
+- **Note:** I need to update the above diagram as it is no longer correct!

 # HeeP Analyisis

-_ **Note**: I will elaborate on this when I, eventually, update the scripts
+_ **Note:** I will elaborate on this when I, eventually, update the scripts

 1. First run SIMC...